 When your partner confirms, or elaborates further their concern ask, "What do you need from me?"
 Or, "Do you have a request?"

 All conflict is an unmet need and a competition for power, but not all competition for power ends up in conflict.

-Relationships can be a struggle and a challenge.
+Relationships can cause stress, be a struggle, and a challenge.
 When you move into fear, you compete for power with your partner; all conflict is a competition for power, but not all competition for power ends up in conflict.